If you are a Developer

 A written specification produced by the appointed Chartered Institute for Archaeologists (CIfA) member archaeological contractor on behalf of the applicant which outlines in detail the proposed scheme of archaeological investigation.
 It should detail what archaeological works will be carried out and how; how any encountered archaeological remains will be dealt with; how any updates to the WSI will be provided; the reporting process; and the potential for post-excavation requirement.
 The WSI must be submitted to the planning authority for approval before being implemented.
 The contents of the WSI must conform to the relevant national and CIfA standards and guidance.

 A written specification for the post-excavation analysis of artefacts and samples recovery during the excavation phase or archaeological works, prepared by the appointed Chartered Institute for Archaeologists (CIfA) member archaeological contractor on behalf of the applicant.
 This should include a project design for the post-excavation work, a costed assessment for this work, and costed proposals for the publication of results.
 The PERD must be submitted to the planning authority for approval.
 Once the PERD has been agreed, written confirmation must be provided to the planning authority demonstrating that an agreement is in place between the applicant and the appointed CIfA member archaeological contractor, committing the applicant to fund the post-excavation work and for said work to be completed by an agreed date.

 When any post excavation research design is required through the implementation of a programme of archaeological works, the analysis, publication and dissemination of results and archive deposition requires to be agreed and secured between the developer of the site and the archaeological contractor undertaking the archaeological works on the site before it will be agreed in writing by the planning authority.

 Archaeological Building Recording

 Archaeological building recording may be requested as part of the planning process.
-Guidance on the specifications of the different levels of work can be found here.
+View guidance on the specifications of the different levels of work (PDF 232KB).